jaydom28/lute-v3-khmer/README.md

 ```

 ### Setting up the virtual environment using pyenv
-Execute the following commands from within this project repo
+Execute the following commands from this project's root
 ```
 $ pyenv install 3.9.2               # Install python 3.9.2 using pyenv
 $ pyenv virtualenv 3.9.2 lute_khmer # Create a new env "lute_khmer" which uses python 3.9.2